Relations with partners across the globe

 Political dialogue with NATO’s global partners take place in many different formats, including at NATO Headquarters in Brussels, Belgium.
 Just as Allied consultations take place in a broad range of committees and at different levels, so too do several global partners participate in these committees on a regular basis, from the level of ministers to technical working groups.
 For example, NATO’s four Asia-Pacific partners – Australia, Japan, the Republic of Korea and New Zealand – participate on a regular basis in discussions in the Political Committee and in the North Atlantic Council.

-At the most senior level, the Secretary General, the Deputy Secretary General, the Chairman of the Military Committee and NATO’s Strategic Commanders meet with global partners’ Heads of State and Government, foreign ministers, defence ministers, as well as other high-level officials.
+At the most senior level, the Secretary General, the Deputy Secretary General, the Chair of the Military Committee and NATO’s Strategic Commanders meet with global partners’ Heads of State and Government, foreign ministers, defence ministers, as well as other high-level officials.

 The support provided by global partners and other countries to NATO-led operations has made a significant contribution to international peace and security.